2020 - greenwashing

 Environmentalism and Environmental, Social and Governance (ESG) criteria focus on the central factors of measuring sustainability and the social impact of an investment from a company or business.
 This includes the company's practices concerning the environment, social practices, corporate governance issues, relationship with shareholders, stakeholders, and even acts of corruption within the corporation.

-In an ideal scenario, companies should collect real data, hire environmental experts, and develop an exclusive sector to deal with sustainability within the organization to understand its true impact on the environment.
+In an ideal scenario, companies should collect real data, hire environmental experts, and develop a exclusive sector to deal with sustainability within the organization to understand its true impact on the environment.
 The experts would perform calculations of emissions of greenhouse gases and other negative effects, as well as make viable proposals that could deal with damages on the environment.

 However, most brands address environmental issues randomly or without prior study.
 They believe that a marketing campaign to plant trees or rescue endangered species is enough to promote themselves as environmentally conscious.

-Therefore greenwashing is the practice of organizations that pretend to be ‘eco-friendly’, but in fact promote insufficient or poorly designed action.
+Greenwashing is the practice of organizations that pretend to be ‘eco-friendly’, but in fact promote insufficient or poorly designed action.
 These individualized actions end up being irrelevant within the bigger picture, in which the company generates a much greater negative impact.

 We can observe many examples of greenwashing.
 For instance, a company can make up the data and interpret it to their benefits.
 Check out the most common examples below.